FudaWiki/fudawiki-files/hanafuda/popular-culture.md

 A list of popular media that contains Hanafuda.
 Intentionally excluded from this list are video games where playing a Hanafuda game is the primary purpose (i.e. Koi-Koi Japan) and video games that are presented as a collection of games where one of the games is a Hanafuda game (i.e. 51 Worldwide Games).
 For more information on such video games, please view the [Hanafuda Video Game list](/en/hanafuda/video-games).

 # Significant Role
-Media in which Hanafuda players a significant role.
+Media in which Hanafuda plays a significant role.

 * [Summer Wars](https://en.wikipedia.org/wiki/Summer_Wars) (サマーウォーズ, <i>Samā Wōzu</i>).
   A 2009 Japanese animated sci-fi film.